hedhyw/Vietnamese-Notes/content/posts/4-music-mot-nha-da-lab.md

 >}}

 {{< rule >}}
-**Anh-Em** is a common method of addressing between romantic couples.
+**Anh-Em** is a common way of addressing between couples.
-In the context of a love couple, this means: "I", "You" or "Honey".
+In the context of love couples, this means: "I", "You" or "Honey".

 - **Em** is "**I**" for a female.
 - **Em** is "**You**" for a female if a man speaks.